To begin our study of transformers, let's define what an ideal transformer is.

 These mathematical relationships are of fundamental importance for understanding the operation of a transformer.

-In the study of transformers we can work with the so-called impedance reflection.
-That is, we can reflect the impedance from primary to secondary and vice versa.
+impedance from primary to secondary and vice versa.
 It depends on the convenience of one or the other.
-Let's look at how these reflections are made.
+Let's look at how

 The secondary impedance can be calculated as the ratio of secondary voltage and current.
 Referring to the circuit above, we can write that: